Back to the Future: The Predictable Return of Donald Trump

 I’ve been covering US politics since the last two years of the Clinton administration, and I’ve never not been glued to the incoming results of an American election.
 On Tuesday night, I watched a movie and went to bed early.
 For a race that was apparently too close to call, the outcome was utterly suspense-free.

-And whatever comes next – tomorrow, next week, in January and over the next year of this new future – will tell the world why.
+And whatever comes next – tomorrow, next week, from January on and over the next year of this new future – will tell the world why.

 Policy Editor and Publisher Lisa Van Dusen has served as a senior writer at Maclean’s, Washington columnist for the Ottawa Citizen and Sun Media, international writer for Peter Jennings at ABC News and an editor at AP National in New York and UPI in Washington.